venice1200/SleepyClock/ReadMe.txt

-.\src                         Main Source file "main.cpp" .\lib                         Manually added libs like my own "Edge" lib .\include                     Manually added .h files (#include..) like the font or the calibration data files
+.\src                         Main Source file "main.cpp" .\lib                         Manually added libs like my own "Edge" lib .\include                     Manually added .h files (#include..) like the font or the calibration data files .\src_PreviousVersion         Revisions of main.cpp

 Libraries:
 You can add libraries to your PIO Project by adding them with the statement "lib_deps" to the file platformio.ini.
-PIO will then download the libs automatically.
+PIO will download the libs automatically.
 Or you download the libs manually to the "global" storage with "platformio lib -g install lib-name1, lib-name2....".

 Buttons